Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

-Observe, however, that the implementation of Lorden's fully optimized GSLRT may be problematic since usually computing the numbers~$\zeta(\theta,\theta_i)$ is not possible analytically except for some particular models such as the exponential.
-For example, when testing the mean in the Gaussian case, these numbers can be computed only numerically.
-Siegmund's~\citeyearpar{siegmund-book85} corrected Brownian motion approximations can be used but these are of sufficient accuracy only when the difference between $\theta$ and $\theta_i$ is relatively small.
-Therefore, for practical purposes, only partially optimized solutions, which provide $O(c)$-optimality, are always feasible.
-A work around is a discretization of the parameter space.
+Certainly, it's important to note that implementing Lorden's fully optimized GSLRT may encounter difficulties.
+This is primarily because computing the numbers $\zeta(\theta,\theta_i)$ analytically is often not feasible, except for specific models such as the exponential.
+For instance, when testing the mean in the Gaussian case, these numbers can only be computed numerically.
+While Siegmund's~(\citeyear{siegmund-book85}) corrected Brownian motion approximations can be utilized, they are sufficiently accurate only when the difference between $\theta$ and $\theta_i$ is relatively small.
+Hence, for practical purposes, only partially optimized solutions, which provide $O(c)$-optimality, are typically feasible.
+A workaround involves discretizing the parameter space.

 Let $\hat\alpha_0(\theta)=\Pb_\theta(\hat{d}=1)$, $\theta\in \Theta_0= [\underline{\theta}, \theta_0]$ and $\hat\alpha_1(\theta)=\Pb_\theta(\hat{d}=0)$, $\theta\in \Theta_1=[\theta_1, \overline{\theta}]$ denote the error probabilities of the GSLRT~$\hat\delta_a$.
 Note that due to the monotonicity of~$\hat\alpha_i(\theta)$, $\sup_{\theta\in\Theta_i} \hat\alpha_i(\theta) = \hat\alpha_i(\theta_i)$.
 In addition to the Bayesian third-order optimality property, Lorden established asymptotic approximations to the error probabilities of the GSLRT.
-Specifically, by Theorem~2 of \cite{Lorden-unpublished-1977},
+Specifically, by Theorem~2 of \citet{Lorden-unpublished-1977},

 where